 Over 100 billion emails get sent per day.
-Everything from simple out-of-office alerts to account and billing summaries gets transferred across the web, from server to server.
+Everything from out-of-office alerts to billing summaries gets transferred across the web, from server to server.
 While we expect the things we send and deliver to remain secure, we know it isn’t always the case.
 There are various ways mail servers can be compromised, however, there are also a number of things that you can do, as a hosting provider, to prevent email abuse on your cPanel & WHM server.
 Here are a few of our easy-to-administer tips.

 We all know….well, we all should know the difference between a secure password and an insecure one: